Hermit Rapids to Monument Creek

 Distance 8 km, 660 m elevation gain, 470 m elevation loss, 4 hrs 20 min

 It was a slightly challenging night’s sleep.
 Sharing a duvet (the one sleeping bag we purchased) was not as easy as it sounded.
-Emily and I both sleep at different temperatures.
-I was comfy at the beginning of the night and overheating after a few hours, whereas Emily started cold and finished at a comfortable temperature.
+Micah and I both sleep at different temperatures.
+I was comfy at the beginning of the night and overheating after a few hours, whereas Micah started cold and finished at a comfortable temperature.
 After sleeping on inflatable mattresses, we both found the hard pads uncomfortable.
 Sleeping was a struggle for the entire trip, but we did the best we could, given the circumstances.

 We woke up at 7am.
 This was to be a short day, just 8km, so we did not rush to get out of camp.
 Breakfast was oatmeal, dried fruit, plus some fresh fruit we had purchased and instant coffee.
 Just love banana chips in the hot oatmeal.

 We were a little tired and stiff from the big elevation loss the day before, but I soon realized that my ankles had taken a real beating.
 My hiking boots irritate the front of my ankles and I’m able to relieve the pressure by simply applying medical tape across my ankles.
 The medical tape had been lost in the equipment bag that never made it, so I had taped my ankles with duct tape.
 Duct tape is good for many applications, but comes off quickly when you sweat.
 I was left with redness and abrasions where the duct tape had rubbed away the skin.
 This meant that for the rest of the trip I was not able to tie my boots all the way up; luckily I have good ankle strength, so the lack of support was not an issue.

 After breakfast, we explored the area a bit more before heading up the trail.
 It took us about 1hr 40min to break camp, but we were not in a rush.
 It was a fun walk back up the canyon.